meyskens/blog/content/post/guide-to-pentabarf.md

 reason you will see the term “Event” being used, don’t get confused this is the place you have to be for all your proposals!

-In the left menu you have “Events” here you can track the proposals you alreay sent, under “Create event” you can submit one!
+In the left menu you have “Events” here you can track the proposals you already sent, under “Create event” you can submit one!

 ![Event proposal srceen](https://cdn-images-1.medium.com/max/1280/1*-Xn62vWxGbR3o0tO1IgBJg.png)